kwonus/Magnanimity/README.md

 Each client reads and writes into shared memory in accordance with precise rules:
 - no external library to link with (so works with any language that can read/write shared-memory)
 - completely agnostic on how to serialize data
-- if all clients, listeners, and servers follow the data accessibility rules, there is no possibility of memory race conditions.
+- if all clients and servers obey the data access rules, there is no possibility of memory race conditions.
+- See the color-coded PDF/spreadsheet for access rules.
+Blue is writable by servers.
+Green is writable by clients/listeners.
+All other slots are read-only.
 - low overhead
 - super low-latency